Have you just begun your journey with the guitar? Need to learn the guitar string names?

 A Little Refresher Before We Start

-Before we get started, we will go back to look at some basics.
+Before we get started with guitar string names, we will go back to look at some basics.
 We name notes after the first seven letters of the alphabet.
 A, B, C, D, E, F, and G.

 On the keyboard, these would be the white keys.